Why those funny “octal” preamp tubes? Why not use 12AX7s like every other tube guitar amp on the face of the earth?

 Do BC Audio amps work well with pedals?

 Yes!
 BC Audio amps are very pedal-friendly.
 Slam the front end with your favorite dirt pedal or clean boost.
-Expand the sonic landscape with delay or reverb in one of the best loops in the business on Amplifier No. 9, No. 10 and the Octal-Plex Series.
+Expand the sonic landscape with delay or reverb in some of the best loops in the business.

 Can they do clean?